marcinkuzminski/rhodecode/docs/setup.rst

   interface will work even without such an access but, when trying to do a push it'll eventually fail with permission denied errors.

-You are ready to use rhodecode, to run it simply execute
+You are ready to use RhodeCode, to run it simply execute

 ::